• Skip to primary navigation

 Before you decide, look at all the different kinds of veggies, herbs, flowers, and cover crops available at your local garden supply store.
 Usually, your local nurseries or greenhouses will only carry plants that are right for the growing conditions in your area.

-On the other hand, if you need basic gardening tools like trowels or hoes, shopping at a local garden center may be more cost-effective since shipping costs could add up quickly when ordering online in bulk quantities.
+On the other hand, if you need basic gardening tools like trowels or hoes, shopping at a local garden center may be more cost-effective, as shipping costs can add up quickly when ordering online in bulk quantities.

 Soil Quality

 How healthy is your soil?
-Get it soil tested and check soil quality before planting anything in it.
+Get the soil tested and check the soil quality before planting anything in it.

 Test the pH level and nutrient content with a soil testing kit if possible.
 That way you can amend any soil health deficiencies with compost or fertilizer before planting starts.
-You could also add compost or even just grass clippings to help improve soil health.
+You can also add compost or grass clippings to help improve soil health.

 Planting and Caring for Your Garden Plants

 Watering frequency and amounts should also be tailored to each plant's needs.
-For example, some vegetables may require more frequent watering than others due to their size, growing season, and the growing zone.
+For example, some vegetables may require more frequent watering than others due to their size, the length of their growing season, and their specific growing zone.

-Fertilizing naturally with compost or manure tea can help provide essential nutrients for optimal growth without relying on synthetic fertilizers, which can damage the environment.
+Fertilizing naturally with compost or manure tea can help provide essential nutrients for optimal growth, without relying on synthetic fertilizers that can damage the environment.

 Saving Seeds